athlohangade/qa-system-using-tl-legal-domain/README.md

-# qa_system_using_tl_legal_domain
-Question Answering system using Transfer Learning for legal documents
+# Question Answering system using Transfer Learning for legal documents